interstitialRedirectModalTitle

 Alison Bowden: Director of Conservation Science and Strategy

-I grew up on the Ten Mile River in East Providence, Rhode Island, a few miles from the birthplace of the industrial revolution in the United States.
+I grew up on the Ten Mile River in East Providence, Rhode Island, a few miles from the birthplace of the Industrial Revolution in the United States.
 In the 1980s, the Ten Mile was named one of the most polluted rivers in America by the EPA, impacted by two centuries of damming, diversion and dumping of industrial wastes.
 The links between environmental health and human health and safety have been clear to me since I was very young.
 I got degrees in environmental science and water resource management to learn how to use science to make things better for people and nature.

 I’ve worked at TNC for almost 22 years.
 My favorite part of my job is seeing the results of big projects, like the Mill River restoration.
 In a 1920s report, a state biologist declared restoration of the Mill River herring run “an impossibility.”
-I started working on that project in 2005; removal of 3 dams and construction of a fishway was completed in 2018.
+I started working on that project in 2005; the removal of three dams and construction of a fishway was completed in 2018.
 Today, the river herring run is growing, water quality is improving and the risk of flooding has been reduced.

 Diversity within an organization or team, including gender diversity, is associated with increased productivity and creativity.
 We need everyone’s creativity and talents—working across science, engineering, social science and policy—to solve the greatest challenges for people and nature.